 - It impairs readability.
-Article 56 of Directive 2001/83/EC requires that "the particulars referred to in article 54, 55 and 62 shall be easily legible, clearly comprehensible and indelible"; or - The sticker on which the unique identifier is printed can be detached from the packaging without damaging the packaging or the sticker itself or leaving visible signs; or - The sticker on which the unique identifier is printed is intended to be placed on a cellophane foil or a similarly soft wrap, as this could lead to the loss of the unique identifier information. - The sticker on which the unique identifier is printed is intended to be placed on top of an existing sticker, as this could engender confusion and suspicions of tampering.
+Article 56 of Directive 2001/83/EC requires that "the particulars referred to in article 54, 55 and 62 shall be easily legible, clearly comprehensible and indelible"; or - The sticker on which the unique identifier is printed can be detached from the packaging without damaging the packaging or the sticker itself or leaving visible signs; or - The sticker on which the unique identifier is printed is intended to be placed on top of an existing sticker, as this could engender confusion and suspicions of tampering.